saraawad29/TODO-Liste/README.md

 ToDo list mobile app creation

 Maquette : https://www.figma.com/proto/f6CH37SOwkOg8fNsAUqXfT/Untitled?node-id=0%3A1
+you can find the screenshot for the maquette in /assets/AppliMobile.png'

 I created this TODO list app in react native. including 3 pages: Home, test and profile